 What apple recipes are you looking at?
 Any ideas for a healthy-ish apple dessert we could try?

-- ½ cup shredded smoked gouda cheese (or substitute any quality cheese – aged cheddar, etc)
+- ½ cup shredded smoked gouda cheese (or aged cheddar)

 - ½ firm apple (we used Jonathon)